 Q: When are Cyril and Methodius celebrated?

 Cyril and Methodius's national as well as Roman Catholic holiday in Slovakia is on 5 July, but the Vatican's currently applicable world-wide General Roman Calendar makes it a memorial (a lower-ranked, 3rd-class holiday) on 14 February.
-The Greek Catholic Church in Slovakia and the small Orthodox Church celebrate Sts.
+The small Greek Catholic Church in Slovakia and the tiny Orthodox Church celebrate Sts.
 Cyril and Methodius's holiday on 24 May (marked as 11 May in their Julian calendar), but also join the national celebrations on 5 July.

 1584 Martyrology, 9 March